 Leg Cramps are very common during pregnancy.
 In the 3rd trimester, most of pregnant women may experience leg cramps.
 Nearly half of all pregnant ladies suffer from leg cramps during pregnancy.
-Usually, most of the women complaints about muscle spasms in legs during the night time.

 One of the significant causes of leg cramps is gaining weight by ladies during this period.
 The legs carry the complete bodyweight and make legs overburdened.
 Moreover, changes in blood circulation during pregnancy likewise cause this issue.

 Another common reason is the weight of the developing fetus that puts pressure on the legs vein and nerves.
 There are certain things you can do to get help from leg cramps.

 Here are 12 successful solutions for leg cramps during pregnancy

 1. Eat a well-balanced pregnancy diet